 If the massive inflation attempt fails to result in further rebounds in commodities and economies, the precious metals may benefit on a relative basis by their decoupling from the bad sentiment structure of the broad market; if policy makers continue to fight the good fight against deflation.
 But this would need to be managed on a tight time frame, if applicable.

 If this update has failed to clarify anything, please do not hesitate to contact me.
-I realize it is somewhat of a ramble.Subscribe to NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart/trade ideas or the free eLetter for an introduction to our work.
+I realize it is somewhat of a ramble.Subscribe to NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
 Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
 Support free quality content; please disable AdBlock on Biiwii.com... and thank you!
 Add to SocialTrade